CLSherrod/clsherrod.github.io/_posts/2026-01-19-good-person-in-a-broken-world.md

 permalink: /good-person-in-a-broken-world/
 published: true
 ---
-## Feeling Like a Good Person in a Broken World: How to Cope When Darkness Feels Overwhelming
+## How to Cope When Darkness Feels Overwhelming

 Sometimes, I feel like I’m a good person stuck in a bad world.